Going serverless with Microsoft Azure

 Data is stored in an Azure Storage Account.
 Both storage blobs and table storage are used.
 This is a very inexpensive way to store large amounts of data and can be easily read from other services on Microsoft Azure.
 (Services like Azure Cosmos DB or Azure SQL could also have been used in combination to the blob storage, but for this example I did not choose them.)

 The frontend of the application consists of Azure Functions used by a SPA (Single-Page-Application) hosted on an Azure Blob Storage as static files.
 This web application uses the Azure Functions trough Azure API Management and is secured using Azure AD.
 Azure API Management works as a gateway and developer portal with documentation on top of the Azure Functions and enables easy access control on top of our APIs.
-More on Azure API Management can be found here.
+More on Azure API Management.

 Where to get started